 Several local galleries offer art classes, including decoupage and pottery.
 Additionally, one can find individuals who offer various classes in their homes, like cake decorating and quilting.
 Book groups offer another way to spend time productively and new ones seem to spring up from time to time, although there are several that have been going for years.
 You can ask around to find one with book choices and people you like.

-There are at least two women’s groups, the International Women’s Friendship Group and the African Women’s Group, both of which organize charitable activities, informational talks, and other social events.
+There are various women’s groups which organize charitable activities, informational talks, and other social events.
 In addition, Gaborone has a number of churches that hold services in English and Setswana and several of them have women’s groups affiliated with the church.

 While Gaborone is not seen as a shopping mecca, there are standard options, like department stores, and unique opportunities, including craft fairs, to exercise the shopping muscles.
 Additionally, one might find it interesting to seek out shops recreationally, for the thrill of finding something you didn’t know existed (like the time in 1980 when a friend came across wilted celery in a grocery store in Kanye and made a complete ruckus...but maybe you had to be there).